“To handle yourself, use your head; to handle others, use your heart” ~ Eleanor Roosevelt

 And this horrible reality is supported by cold hard statistics.

-From day one the business is destined to fail as it is not built on a solid foundation, or with the right steps in the right order.
+From day one the business is destined to struggle as it is not built on a solid foundation, or with the right steps in the right order.

 The Rewards of Starting a Small Business

 But getting it right and having a successful small business is rewarding and financially satisfying.
 Enjoying the many advantages of business owner freedom.
-And while most SMB’s fail there are a few that meet or surpass any dreams.
+And while most SMB’s fail there are many that meet or surpass any dreams.

-But this success is far easier said than done and there are many potential pitfalls between start and success.
+But this success is far easier said than done and there are many potential pitfalls between the start and final success.

-The biggest pitfall is that many small business owners are totally unprepared for the journey.
+The biggest pitfall is that many small business owners are unprepared for the journey.

 They set out without a clear destination, no maps or food for the road ... driven by a hope that they will get to where they want to, but not knowing precisely where that is.